data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---
 > id: step-testing-data-caution

-At this point we'd like to test our model on the testing data we set aside.
+At this point we'd like to test our dflinear on the testing data we set aside.
 However, we should be very careful about doing that, because if we repeat that process on many models and select the best, then the testing data have effectively crept into the training loop, and we are no longer confident about how the model will perform on fresh data.

 [Continue](btn:next)